HomeLatest NewsEnterprise ITAs Windows bends for Azure: Terry Myerson leaves Microsoft

 A third engineering group focusing on AI and research, led by Harry Shum will remain, though some pieces have been shifted to Guthrie’s newly created team.

 The reorganisation clearly reflects CEO Satya Nadella priorities.
-Over the years, he has focused on strengthening cloud business and made Microsoft more open.
+Over the years, he has focused on strengthening cloud and made Microsoft more open.
 According to second quarter results, Azure cloud-computing division grew 98 percent, and Office 365 revenue increased 41 percent.
 On the other hand, Windows along with Xbox and Surface revenue — grew just 2 percent during the most recent quarter.

 This reorganisation pitch front-and-center two of Microsoft’s most successful businesses in recent years.
 Microsoft’s cloud computing division, Azure, has proved one of its fastest growing businesses, and its Office 365 subscription service is gaining quick traction than many expected.